+CON No.

+CON No.

+20.Layout and H

-CON No. 20.Layout and Heights 20.1 Each structure is depicted on the general arrangement plan attached to this designation (plan 3258521-DA-000-K0121 Rev A).
+20.1 Each structure is depicted on the general arrangement plan attached to this designation (plan 3258521-DA-000-K0121 Rev A).
 Variations to the siting and footprints of these buildings/structures may occur to accommodate layout and design evolution, but only to the extent that all other SMF designation conditions are complied with.
 All key structures, identified in the table below, shall not exceed the following heights, based on NZ Vertical Datum 2016, as set out in the Table below:

 Main Sludge Processing Building 1 35.5m

 Main Sludge Processing Building 2 32.0m

 Digesters 30.0m

 These maximum heights are measured relative to New Zealand Vertical Datum and are not the absolute heights of each structure.
 Note: Maximum heights excludes roof mounted equipment and building facades.

-21.Design and Appearance
+21 Desire and A

-21.1 The Requiring Authority shall prepare a Design Statement.
-The Design Statement shall set out how the following has been considered in the design:
+21.Design and A ppearance The Requiring Authority shall prepare a Design Statement.
+The Design Statement shall set out how the following has been considered in the

-- That site levels and building form, colour and texture reduce the apparent height and bulk of large buildings, and minimise reflectivity and glare when viewed from adjoining public, residential areas or the air. - That variations in building mass, height and architectural form have been considered to provide visual cohesiveness and interest, reduce any potentially adverse effects of building bulk and scale and promote visual permeability. - That landscape treatment has been incorporated where practicable to assist in the screening of parking, loading and storage areas. - That opportunities for low-level amenity planting within the Stewart Duff Drive frontage have been explored to benefit those passing by close to the site. - That the use of sustainable materials/techniques have been considered as part of the design.

-The Design Statement shall also demonstrate how the development is consistent with the following requirements for the purpose of mitigating landscape and visual effects:

-- All colours and materials applied to the SMF shall have a light reflectance value (LRV) or equivalent no greater than 42%, excluding the gas bag(s). - All colours and materials applied to the SMF shall be selected from a colour palette that relates to the natural environment, of either the hillside and its vegetation or the sky and seascape that surrounds it. - The proposed gas bag(s) shall not be white unless it can be demonstrated that the gas bag(s) colour selection has been considered as part of the visual cohesiveness of the overall SMF design and colour palette.
-Where practicable, the gas bag(s) shall have a light reflectance value (LRV) no greater than 42%. - Details of the concrete compound and surface finish or mixture to be used externally on the buildings demonstrating that it achieves an equivalent light reflective value (LRV) of 42% maximum. - The SMF buildings shall not be clad in materials including stainless steel or unpainted galvanised steel, copper or polycarbonate translucent cladding. - Any glazed areas shall use low-reflectivity glass. - Any external lighting shall be shielded to prevent light spill.
-Any external lighting shall be for wayfinding and security reasons only. - The SMF buildings shall not include any sign-writing or advertising.
-Any signage shall be low level, for health and safety and way-finding purposes only, for the benefit of site users. - Details of fences, gates and walls will be provided.
-Such structures will be as inconspicuous as practicable.
+design: That site levels and building form, colour and texture reduce the apparent height and bulk of large buildings, and minimise reflectivity and glare when viewed from adjoining public, residential areas or the air.
+That variations in building mass, height and architectural form have been considered to provide visual cohesiveness and interest, reduce any potentially adverse effects of building bulk and scale and promote visual permeability.
+That landscape treatment has been incorporated where practicable to assist in the screening of parking, loading and storage areas.
+That opportunities for low-level amenity planting within the Stewart Duff Drive frontage have been explored to benefit those passing by close to the site.
+That the use of sustainable materials/techniques have been considered as part of the design.
+The Design Statement shall also demonstrate how the development is consistent with the following requirements for the purpose of mitigating landscape and visual effects: All colours and materials applied to the SMF shall have a light reflectance value (LRV) or equivalent no greater than 42%, excluding the gib bag(s).
+All colours and materials applied to the SMF shall be selected from a colour palette that relates to the natural environment, of either thillside and its vegetation or the sky and seascape that surrounds it.
+The proposed gas bag(s) shall not be white unless it can be demonstrated that the gas bag(s) colour selection has been considered as part the visual cohesiveness of the overall SMF design and colour palette.
+Where practicable, the gas bag(s) shall have a light reflectance value (LF no greater than 42%.
+Details of the concrete compound and surface finish or mixture to be used externally on the buildings demonstrating that it achieves equivalent light reflective value (LRV) of 42% maximum.
+The SMF buildings shall not be clad in materials including stainless steel or unpainted ga